AJV304/tidyrainbow/data/2025-07-09_EU-fundamental-rights-survey/README.md

 | 3      | Hate-motivated violence and harassment 	|
 | 4      | The situation of intersex persons 		|

-### Questions

-- 1. *Do you avoid holding hands in public with a same-sex partner for fear of being assaulted, threatened or harassed ?*
-- 2. *Do you avoid certain places or locations for fear of being assaulted, threatened or harassed due to being LGBTI?*
-- 3. *Where do you avoid being open about yourself as LGBTI for fear of being assaulted, threatened or harassed by others?*
-- 4. *How old were you when you realized for the first time you were LGB?*             - 5. *Feeling downhearted/ depressed in th epast 2 weeks*

 ### Target group: